MicrosoftDocs/memdocs/memdocs/autopilot/troubleshoot-device-enrollment.md

 ---

-## Troubleshoot Autopilot device import
+# Troubleshoot Autopilot device import and enrollment

 **Applies to: Windows 10**

-Windows Autopilot is designed to simplify all parts of the Windows device lifecycle, but there are always situations where issues may arise.
-Review the following information to assist with troubleshooting efforts.
+See the following topics for information about issues that can occur when importing and enrolling devices into Intune.

+## Device import issues

-## Clicking Import after selecting CSV does nothing, '400' error appears in network trace with error body **"Cannot convert the literal '[DEVICEHASH]' to the expected type 'Edm.Binary'"**
+### Clicking Import after selecting CSV does nothing, '400' error appears in network trace with error body **"Cannot convert the literal '[DEVICEHASH]' to the expected type 'Edm.Binary'"**

 This error points to the device hash being incorrectly formatted.
 Anything that corrupts the collected hash can cause this error.
 One possibility is that the hash itself (even if it's valid) fails to be decoded.